Health and Dental

 • Weightlifting clinics

-Far Therapeutic and Performing Arts, provide art and sport classes for children with special needs throughout the year and a camp in the summer as well as hosting teen clubs and activity nights.
+FAR Therapeutic Arts and Recreation provides art and sports classes for people with special needs throughout the year and a camp in the summer as well as hosting teen clubs and activity nights.

 Where joy and creativity abound, in an atmosphere of hope, growth and encouragement.
 Uniquely designed for people who are living with disabilities and other challenges.